Wall gun: Use

 Wall pieces were so named because they were designed to be used along the walls of fortifications.
 They were equipped with a yoke at the point of balance, which tapered into a pivot, which could be inserted into several sockets along the walls, which would absorb the recoil of the piece and also provide a stable gun platform.
 (In this respect they were much like a scaled-down version of the swivel gun.)
 Many were fitted with a barrel hook to absorb shock.
 Some of these weapons had multiple barrels which enabled volleys to be fired much faster than a normal single-shot wall gun.
 Wall pieces could also be mounted on very light carriages for service in the field, usually in support of the larger guns.
 They were also used on small naval vessels.

 A wall gun's barrel could be over 4.5 ft in length with a bore of at least 1 in.
 This made them more accurate than the standard flintlock or matchlock musket.

 George Washington acquired several wall guns during the American War of Independence.
 Tests showed that they were capable of hitting a sheet of common writing paper at 600 yard, but as this is comparable angular precision to that of a modern full-bore target rifle these results may be optimistic.

 Wall guns were part of the standard equipment of some artillery pieces at that time.

-During the Napoleonic Wars many of these guns were cut down and turned into blunderbusses.
-They fired lead shot and were used by naval boarding parties, and by coachmen as protection from highwaymen.
-A surviving example is preserved in New Zealand.

 A breech-loading wall gun was issued to the French army in 1819 for the defense of towns.
 Improved caplock versions were introduced in 1831 and 1842, as were muzzleloading versions.
 Bolt action wall guns firing metallic cartridges were used in India and China in the late 19th century.